David Alaba to leave Bayern Munich after 13 years

-MUNICH (AP) — David Alaba will leave Bayern Munich when his contract expires at the end of the season after 13 years with the Bundesliga club.
+MUNICH (AP) — David Alaba will leave Bayern Munich when his contract expires at the end of the season after 13 years with the Bundesliga club, making him one of the most sought-after free agents in European soccer.

 The Austrian, who can play in defense and midfield, said Tuesday he hasn’t yet committed to a new club.